nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This adds a leave period to an employee given the employee ID and a start and end date.
 The leave period will also be displayed in a table which can be seen when viewing the employee's particulars.

-This command results in one of two cases below:

-**Case 1: Valid ID, date and sufficient leaves**

-If the employee exists, the leave date given is valid, and the employee has sufficient leaves, the leave period will be added and shown in the table of leaves.
-The total leaves remaining will be deducted accordingly.
+Upon adding a leave for an employee, the total leaves remaining will also be deducted accordingly.
 The employee's "On Leave" status will become "True" when the timeframe is within the leave period.

-**Case 2: Invalid ID, date or insufficient leaves**

-If any of employee ID, date is invalid, or the employee does not possess enough leaves, Coydir will prompt you accordingly, and the command will not execute.
+However, the function could fail if:

+1. The employee does not currently possess enough leaves.
+2. The date provided is in an incorrect format or does not exist.
+3. The leave period specified overlaps with another leave that the employee is taking.

 Format: `add-leave id/ID sd/START_DATE ed/END_DATE`